ruggeri/tech-notes/databases/scaling.md

 one serializable transaction order, so even with async log shipping, there's no possibility of inconsistency.

+Be careful with promotion, by the way.
+Even if a write is confirmed on a quorum of other machines, it can be lost if the new master doesn't get this write.

 For a read-heavy workload, this increases your read IO, but doesn't increase write IO (if anything it slows it down).
 It doesn't increase your disk capacity.